Understanding the invader-driven replicator dynamics: Random uniform and probability of species coexistence

-Given random $\lambda_1, \ldots, \lambda_N \overset{\text{i.i.d.}}{\sim} \mathcal{U}[0,1]$, we will focus on the conditions involving the distribution of \textit{ordered} values $\lambda_j$, denoting the $j$-th largest sample value.
-We have the following Lemma \ref{lmm:PDF-Beta}, which is a well-known result and presented clearly in \cite[p.63]{Gentle2009ComputationalS} and \cite{Jones2009KumaraswamysDA}. \begin{lmm} The probability density function (PDF) of ordered $j-th$ element $\lambda_j$, for all $1\leq j\leq N$, follows the Beta distribution and is given by
+. \\ The proof is done by a sequences of lemmas whose proofs are presented in the Supplementary Material. \end{change} Firstly, given random invasion fitness traits among $N$ species $\lambda_1, \ldots, \lambda_N \overset{\text{i.i.d.}}{\sim} \mathcal{U}[0,1]$, we focus on the distribution of \textit{ordered} values $\lambda_j$, where $\lambda_j$ denotes the $j$-th largest sample value.
+We have the following Lemma \ref{lmm:PDF-Beta}, which is a well-known result and presented clearly in \cite[p.63]{Gentle2009ComputationalS} and \cite{Jones2009KumaraswamysDA}.